1. Who can be sponsored?

-4. I don’t have a mandate letter or refugee status certificate from the UNHCR or any government.
-Can I still be privately sponsored?
+4. I do not have a mandate letter or refugee status certificate from the UNHCR or any government.
+Can I still be sponsored?

 5. The conditions in my country are currently very bad.
 Due to the unrest and violence, I can no longer keep myself and my family safe.
 Can someone or a group in Canada sponsor us as refugees?

 6. I am a refugee and have recently returned to my home country because of the unrest in the country of asylum.
 The conditions in my home country are still not very safe and there is no future here for myself and my family.
 Can I be privately sponsored as a refugee?

 7. The refugee applicant is in Turkey.
 I heard something about a moratorium banning refugee sponsorships from Turkey.
 Is this still in place?